 With a captivating style, humour and wisdom, Bruce Dickinson's presentations entertain and motivate audiences.

-Iron Maiden has become an institution embodying fearless creative independence with a following that spans every culture and generation.
-Their latest album "The Book Of Souls" went straight to number 1 across the globe in 24 countries, becoming their fastest ever selling album.
+Bruce Dickinson is lead singer of Iron Maiden.
+Iron Maiden is an institution embodying fearless creative independence with a following that spans every culture and generation.
+Their latest album "The Book Of Souls" (2015) went straight to No 1 across the world in 24 countries, becoming their fastest ever selling album.

 His list of accomplishments seems endless and is continuously growing.
 He has been described as a polymath and, adding to his prodigious talents, he now brings together all his business creativity and experience and, as a speaker, shares it with corporate audiences, entertaining, inspiring and motivating them in keynotes around the world.